 The Science CRCT Content Descriptions provide information about the content and skills assessed by the CRCT.
 The documents are organized by grade and content domain.
-The curriculum standards assessed in each domain are provided, as are the related concepts, skills, and abilities assessed.
-It is important to note the differences between the GPS and the former curriculum.
-The GPS is a conceptual curriculum, requiring instruction be integrated; the concepts, knowledge, skills, and abilities described in this document should not be viewed as discrete or taught in isolation.
-Deep understanding by students, resulting in higher achievement, is best achieved when the full curriculum is taught in an integrated, conceptual fashion.
+The standards assessed in each domain are provided, as are the related concepts, skills, and abilities assessed.
+The state-mandated content standards are conceptual in nature, requiring instruction to be integrated; the concepts, knowledge, skills, and abilities described in this document should not be viewed as discrete or taught in isolation.
+Deep understanding by students, resulting in higher achievement, is best achieved when all the content standards are taught in an integrated, conceptual fashion.